UT San Antonio Academic Innovation

 Who This Impacts

-• Faculty and Staff in Public Institutions: UTSA is directly impacted by the new rules, with a focus on everyone ensuring that all digital content is directly accessible to align with compliance standards.
+• Faculty and Staff in Public Institutions: UT San Antonio is directly impacted by the new rules, with a focus on everyone ensuring that all digital content is directly accessible to align with compliance standards.

-• UTSA Students and Community Members: These efforts enhance everyone’s access to education and services.
+• UT San Antonio Students and Community Members: These efforts enhance everyone’s access to education and services.

-• Vendors, Contractors, and Publishers: Digital tools, applications, content, and services purchased, licensed, or used by UTSA through an agreement with a third party as part of UTSA’s programs and services must align with accessibility standards.
+• Vendors, Contractors, and Publishers: Digital tools, applications, content, and services purchased, licensed, or used by UT San Antonio through an agreement with a third party as part of UT San Antonio’s programs and services must align with accessibility standards.

 What Do the New Rules Cover?